redazzo/rfd/template/0001/readme.md

     $ git add rfd/0042/README.md
     $ git commit -m '0004: Adding placeholder for RFD <Title>'
     $ git push origin 0004

-*FUTURE STATE: The desired behaviour is that after your branch is pushed, the table in the README on the master branch will update automatically with the new RFD (IN PROGRESS!).
-If you ever change the name of the RFD in the future, the table will update as well.
-Whenever information about the state of the RFD changes, this updates the table as well.
-The single source of truth for information about the RFD comes from the RFD in the branch until it is merged.*

 ### 4. Iterate on the RFD in Your Branch
 You can work on writing your RFD in your branch: